Picaresque Novel

 Notable Picaresque Novels and Their Impact

 Several key titles exemplify the richness of the picaresque novel, each leaving a lasting impact on readers.
 Miguel de Cervantes’ Don Quixote (1605), often considered the first modern novel, follows the misadventures of a delusional knight and his loyal squire.
-Through their absurd exploits, readers gain insights into the nature of reality and illusion, challenging their perceptions of heroism and sanity.
+Through their absurd exploits, readers gain insights into the nature of reality and illusion, which challenge their perceptions of heroism and sanity.

 Further Reading